 It helps eliminate the dead spots in the water.
 The dead spots in this case those areas that do not move.
 These areas are likely to be unhealthy for the fish as they do not have fresh oxygen.
 The wave maker is going to help with the circulation of the oxygen to that area.4

 Well, you can also find that the waves will make the aquarium a pleasant thing to see.
 Many people visiting your home will always be interested to see how the wave maker works.
 The plants will be swaying with the fish also be more lively.

-The 10 Best Wave Makers For Freshwater & Saltwater Aquariums
+The 10 Best Wave Makers For Fresh & Saltwater Aquariums

 |Hydor Koralia Nano Aquarium Circulation Pump||240, 425, 565 GPH|

 |Super Aquatic JVP-102A Aquarium Circulation Pump Wave Maker||1300 GPH|